gobunu/EGE-UNet-for-Multi-class-Segmentation/README.md

-# EGE-UNet-for-Multi-class-Segmentation
+# EGE-UNet for Multi class Segmentation
 This version of EGE-UNet is a modification of the [original EGE-UNet model](https://github.com/JCruan519/EGE-UNet?tab=Apache-2.0-1-ov-file).
+It is not the official implementation, but aims to provide similar functionality with some enhancements and adjustments.

 **0. Main Environments**
 - python 3.8